KoreTeknology/python-codes-library-addon-for-Blender/README.md

 ---

-The aim of this project is to collect all kinds of code snippets that can be included in any new add-on for the free and open-source software [Blender](https://blender.org) .
-The idea behind it is to offer an integrated learning process and methodology for those who want to start coding Python in blender, beginners or advanced, artists and/or programmers.
+The aim of this project is to collect all kinds of Python code snippets that can be included in any new add-on for the free and open-source software [Blender](https://blender.org) .
+The idea behind it is to offer an <b>integrated learning process and methodology</b> for those who want to <b>start coding Python in Blender</b>, beginners or advanced, artists and/or programmers.

-For convenience, the add-on integrate a dedicated menu in the text editor and an options panel.
-Five Main categories are inluded to organise the library, then, we can add various new folder and it will be automaticaly recognized !
+For convenience, the add-on integrates a dedicated menu in the text editor and an options panel.
+Five Main categories are inluded to organise the library, then, we can add various new folder and it will be <b>automaticaly recognized</b> !

 I started this project, thinking about the schools, where young children (14+) start learning programming; i am thinking also at the universities, when i was proud to include severals 3d/Python classes and full Animation Workshops.
 And of course, i am thinking at all the digital artists, who are enjoying using Blender and finally came out with the desire to go deeper in the Blender API.

 During thoses years, i have met many interesting people and passionated artists.
 One of the exchange whe loved the most was to share our experiences and knowledge, and from that time, i have learn a lot, thanks to all those people.
 From that perspective, most of the knoledge included in this code is the result of these meetings.

-About the authoring, each script must come with its header in comments, this one include informations and author name, see detailled documentation on [How to prepare your snippet to be included in this add-on](https://github.com/KoreTeknology/python-codes-snippets-library-addon-for-Blender/blob/master/how%20to%20write%20your%20snippets)
+About the authoring, <b>each script must come with its header in comments, this one include informations and author name</b>, see detailled documentation on [How to prepare your snippet to be included in this add-on](https://github.com/KoreTeknology/python-codes-snippets-library-addon-for-Blender/blob/master/how%20to%20write%20your%20snippets)

 ### STABLE FEATURES 0.1.5
 - [x] <b>Preferences Panel:</b> Github Updater options